clemens-chr/segment-anything-2-real-time/README.md

 * `image_topic` is the topic of the RGB image

 * `sam2_reset` is a boolean trigger to reset the model.
 Concretely, if the object moves out of the frame entirely, SAM2 may start tracking the next most similar object.
 Even if the object returns, it will likely still track the wrong object.
-At this point, it should be reset with `rostopic pub /sam2_reset std_msgs/Int32 "data: 1"`
+At this point, it should be reset with `rostopic pub /sam2_reset std_msgs/Int32 "data: 1"`.
+You can also modify the rosparam text prompt, then run this to restart tracking.

 * `sam2_mask` is the mask of the object